 Students gain hands-on experience through projects, co-ops and internships, learning to apply AI algorithms and tools to real-world programs.
 Coursework balances the theoretical foundations of AI with the practical skills, ethics and societal impacts of our world today.

-The program includes a core curriculum and department-specific tracks, one housed in the Department of Computer Science and the other housed in the Department of Electrical and Computer Engineering.
+The program includes a core curriculum and department-specific tracks.
+Track One is housed in the Department of Computer Science and Track Two is housed in the Department of Electrical and Computer Engineering.

 Core Curriculum: Foundational concepts in artificial intelligence, machine learning, ethics, and mathematics.

-Track Two (for ECE): Core principles of machine learning and artificial general intelligence with specialized engineering domain knowledge, covering both fundamental and systems concepts in AI and how to apply these methods to diverse domains.
+Track Two: Core principles of machine learning and artificial general intelligence with specialized engineering domain knowledge, covering both fundamental and systems concepts in AI and how to apply these methods to diverse domains.

 Students will develop an ability to understand, implement, and deploy a wide range of AI technologies across disciplines, and they'll have the opportunity to work closely with faculty every step of the way.
 Collaborate with and learn from some of the most renowned experts in the country, all while seamlessly transitioning from graduate studies to a full-time career.